African greys (Psittacus erithacus) are high-maintenance birds, so meeting their care needs isn’t easy.

 Cage Lining

-African grey parrots also release dust from their wings.
-This is a powder down that coats the wings, insulating the feathers and keeping the bird warm.
+African greys are messy birds.
+They poop often, drop food, and chew things with their beaks.
+They also release dust from their wings.
+This is a powder down that coats the wings, insulating the feathers.

-While parrot dust is easy to clean, be mindful of anybody with breathing problems.
+While parrot dust is easy to clean, be mindful of breathing problems.
 Parrot dust can trigger asthma attacks or lead to a respiratory condition called Bird Fancier’s Lung (BFL).

 Perches